mongodb/docs/source/includes/list-table-deploy-options.rst

        (\".\").
 To select a specific set of servers, enter their common prefix.
 To use your local machine, enter the machine name.

+   * - :guilabel:`Config Server Replica Set Name`

+     - If you deploy a sharded cluster on MongoDB 3.2 or higher, the config servers deploy as a replica set.
+This field specifies the name for the replica set.

    * - :guilabel:`Member Options`

      - Configures replica set members.
 By default, each member is a voting